hbarcelos/forward-proxy/README.md

 ## Motivation

-The `ForwardProxy` is useful for permissioned smart contracts systems in environments where EOAs are not available (i.e.: tests written with [`ds-test`][1]) and there is a need to emulate different actors interacting with components of the system.
+`ForwardProxy` is useful for permissioned smart contracts systems in environments where EOAs are not available (i.e.: tests written with [`ds-test`][1]) and there is a need to emulate different actors interacting with components of the system.
+It can be thought of as a 1-out-of-∞ multisig to interact with other smart contracts.

+ `AuthForwardProxy` is an extension of `ForwardPorxy` that is useful for contracts whose permissioned methods should not be made completely permissionless by using `ForwardProxy`.
+ It can be thought of as a 1-out-of-N multisig to interact with other smart contracts.

 ## How it works?

-The `ForwardProxy` provides a fallback function that forwards all calls to another contract using the EVM instruction `call`.
+Both `ForwardProxy` and `AuthForwardProxy` provide a fallback function that forwards all calls to another contract using the EVM instruction
+`call`.
 The success and return data of the call will be returned back to the caller of the proxy.

 Notice that this is different from OpenZeppelin's base [`Proxy`][2] contract, which uses `delegatecall` instead.